 More enthusiastic was former Doctor Who Jon Pertwee as the master of ceremonies.
 He angered everyone by arriving two hours late for his session, but explained that he’d fallen off his motorcycle on the way over and literally limped in as quickly as he could, bruised and still in leathers.
 All was forgiven, especially when he did a brilliant job.
 He and Croucher became fast friends, so much so that they later wrote a book together full of absurdist ramblings.

-Croucher first wanted Patrick Moore, an eccentric popularizer of astronomy who was sort of the British Carl Sagan, complete with unforgettable ticks that made him a television natural, to play the part of a sperm — “that would have been utterly surreal.”
+Croucher first wanted Patrick Moore, an eccentric popularizer of astronomy who was sort of the British Carl Sagan, complete with unforgettable tics that made him a television natural, to play the part of a sperm — “that would have been utterly surreal.”
 But when that fell through, he lucked into pub rocker Ian Dury of “Hit Me With Your Rhythm Stick” fame.
 Dury “hated what mainstream games were offering kids,” and was excited to work on an alternative.

 For the female voice of the machine, Dury recommended Marianne Faithfull, but she “was buried in drugs and we couldn’t get a meeting together.”
 After a bid for pop diva Hazel O’Connor also fell through, Croucher settled on a local singer named Donna Bailey, who wound up contributing the best singing on the soundtrack by far.
 The choir from nearby Warblington School also popped in to provide some “Another Brick in the Wall”-style vocals.